Get a Kansas Financial Power of Attorney in minutes

 Some people want to use a springing power of attorney to keep their attorney-in-fact from having power until they are incapacitated.
 However, some attorneys caution against this because it can cause delay if it is not clear when you are incapacitated.

-Kansas does not require you to use an attorney to make a financial power of attorney.
+Kansas does not require you to use an attorney to make a power of attorney.
 Whether you should have a lawyer depends on your personal situation and your comfort filling out forms.

 If you know who you want as your agent and attorney-in-fact, you can make your own power of attorney using an easy-to-complete power of attorney form like the ones we offer.